sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982325 - Iruki-Waraki.md

 ```
   0: 0x0007 [0x79] EventEntity looks at LocalPlayer (Basic look)
   1: 0x0011 [0x1D] PRINT_EVENT_MESSAGE(message_id=5855*)
     → "How are you and your automaton doing?
-Is it getting more responsive?\u007F1\u0000\u0007"
+Is it getting more responsive?"
   2: 0x0014 [0x23] WAIT_FOR_DIALOG_INTERACTION
   3: 0x0015 [0x7B] EventEntity stops talking
   4: 0x001A [0x21] END_EVENT